SQABCMar21/mortgage-calculator-jf/README.md

 ### March 28, 2016

-A Basic Structure for Maven Projects

-Create an application which calculates the mortgage of a house given the principle, interest and term.
+#### Create an application which calculates the mortgage of a house given the principle, interest and term.
 The application should do the following steps:

 Welcome the user to the application.
 Ask the user what the property ID is.